deforde/infosec-playground/README.md

 ## stack-smashing

-Demonstration of return address manipulation.
+Demonstrations of return address manipulation.
 Based partially on https://insecure.org/stf/smashstack.html.

+### 001

+Manually modify the return address of a function in order to skip over an instruction.

 -------------------------------------------------------------------------------